worldbank/Python-for-Data-Science/Nov_2019_HD_workshop/bonus_materials_apis_geo_ml/README.md

 # Python for Data Science
-# Day 3 - Geospatial, APIs, machine learning
+# Day 3 - Geospatial, APIs, machine learning, visualizations with seaborn
 ### Overview
-Today we'll cover geospatial methods, further Pandas, pulling web data from APIs, and an intro to machine learning with SciKitLearn.
+This section covers Geospatial methods, further Pandas, pulling web data from APIs, an intro to machine learning with SciKitLearn, and visualization using the seaborn library.

 ### Lecture notebooks: